gits2501/Hmac_Sha1/README.md

 I've done some code that uses method explained above.
 So it should work where you can't have access to `ArrayBufer`.

-I'm using *Rusha.js* as sha1 function, all info you can find [here](https://github.com/srijs/rusha).
+Also implementation uses *Rusha.js* as sha1 function, all info you can find [here](https://github.com/srijs/rusha).
 You can use anything you want for sha1.
 Also there are 3 functions, byteLength hexToString, and oneByteChar for operations that hmacSha1 uses.
 #### Examples:
 In this example the key and message (baseString) for testing are used from [twitter api example](https://dev.twitter.com/oauth/overview/creating-signatures).